ssec/polar2grid/doc/source/getting_started.rst

     .. rst-class:: full_width_table

         -r 	 	      Instrument input files to read from.
         -w  		      Output format to write to (Currently only option is geotiff).
         -h                    Print helpful information.
-        --list-products       List all possible product options to use with -p from the given input data.
+        --list-products       List all possible product options to use with -p from the given input data and exit.
+        --list-products-all   List available polar2grid products options and custom/Satpy products and exit.
         -p                    List of products you want to create.
         -f                    Input files and paths.
+        --grid-coverage       Fraction of grid that must be covered by valid data.
+Default is 0.1.
         -g <grid_name>        Specify the output grid to use.
 Default is the native instrument projection.
                               See :doc:`grids` and :doc:`custom_grids` for information on other possible values.
         --cache-dir <dir>     Directory to store resampling intermediate results between executions.